Introduction

 You cannot always stop vegetables bolting completely.
 Some crops are naturally quick to flower, and a hot, dry summer will always push them harder.

 However, you can reduce the risk by keeping plants growing steadily and avoiding unnecessary stress.
-Most of the time, preventing bolting comes down to a few simple habits:
+In practice, that usually comes down to:

 Choose Bolt-Resistant or Summer Varieties